The Benefits of First Aid Training In Sport

-E – Elevation: By elevating the injury you are reducing blood flow to the injured area which helps to reduce swelling.
+E – Elevation: By elevating the injury, you reduce blood flow to the injured area, which helps to reduce swelling.

 First Aid Myths: What Not To Do

-Take a look at our blog in which we clear up what is first aid fact and first aid fiction here.Back to News View Our Courses
+Please take a look at our blog, in which we clear up what is first aid fact and first aid fiction here.Back to News View Our Courses